 HERU aims to deliver research into economic approaches to health and health care at standards of international excellence; to develop and apply economic techniques to improve health care and population health in Scotland and make available to the health service a body of expertise in health economics.

-Research at HERU is structured into 4 themes.
+Research at HERU is structured into four themes.
 More information on each Theme is available in the individual Theme pages.
 Current and previous projects are also outlined in the Theme pages.

 The four Themes are:

-Research in the Health Behaviour and Inequality Theme contributes to the evidence base relating to the effectiveness and cost-effectiveness of public health interventions and to the understanding of inequalities in health and health behaviour.
+Research in the Health Behaviour Theme contributes to the evidence base relating to the effectiveness and cost-effectiveness of public health interventions and to the understanding of inequalities in health and health behaviour.